-Each executive officer (except the Chief Executive Officer whose performance is reviewed by the Compensation Committee) has an annual performance review with the Chief Executive Officer who makes recommendations on salary increases, promotions and stock option grants to the Compensation Committee.
+Each Executive Officer (except the Chief Executive Officer whose performance is reviewed by the Compensation and Organization Development Committee) has an annual performance review with the Chief Executive Officer who makes recommendations on salary increases, promotions, cash bonuses and stock option grants to the Compensation and Organization Development Committee.
 We have historically established base salaries for each of our executives based on many factors, including average salary increases expected in the biotechnology industry in the Boston, Massachusetts, New Haven, Connecticut and central New Jersey areas, competition in the marketplace to hire and retain executives, experiences of our Board members and leadership team with respect to salaries and compensation of executives in similarly situated companies in our industry and other similar industries, as well as additional factors which we believe enable us to hire and retain our leadership team in an extremely competitive environment.
-Our Compensation Committee annually reviews salary ranges and individual salaries for our executive officers and approved the following annual salaries for our Named Executive Officers:
+Our Compensation and Organization Development Committee annually reviews salary ranges and individual salaries for our Executive Officers and approved the following annual salaries for our Named Executive Officers:

-Annua Annual Salary Name As of December 31, 2021 As of December 31, 2020 Increase \$ Increase % Anthony S. Marucci \$680,908 \$657,882 \$23,026 3.5% Tibor Keler, Ph.D. \$483,645 \$467,645 \$16,000 3.4% Freddy Jimenez \$391,230 \$378,000 \$13,230 3.5% Sam Martin \$412,820 \$398,860 \$13,960 3.5% Diane C. Young, M.D. \$438,141 \$423,325 \$14,816 3.5%
+Annual Salary Name As of December 31, 2022 As of December 31, 2021 Increase \$ Increase % Anthony S. Marucci \$708,144 \$680,908 \$27,236 4.0% Tibor Keler, Ph.D. \$500,573 \$483,645 \$16,928 3.5% Margo Heath-Chiozzi, M.D. \$432,278 \$417,660 \$14,618 3.5% Sam Martin \$439,654 \$412,820 \$26,834 6.5% Diane C. Young, M.D. \$453,476 \$438,141 \$15,335 3.5% was, in 2022, the primary factor considered by our Compensation and Organization Development Committee in determining the annual bonuses for our Executive Officers.
+However, the Compensation and Organization Development Committee retains discretion to adjust any individual bonus based on assessment of such individual's performance.
+Our performance-based bonus plan emphasizes the contributions of each of our Executive Officers to the achievement of our corporate goals.